✓ Updated May 2026

 Witness the Great Migration in the Serengeti

-culturalLose yourself in the UNESCO World Heritage site of Stone Town, Zanzibar, where history whispers from every carved wooden door and coral stone wall.
-Discover hidden courtyards, bustling bazaars, and the poignant echoes of the slave trade.
-Don't miss the chance to sample fresh Zanzibar pizza from a street vendor.
+culturalLose yourself in the labyrinthine alleys of Stone Town, a UNESCO World Heritage site where history whispers from every carved wooden door and coral stone building.
+Discover bustling markets, fragrant spice shops, and the poignant history of the slave trade.
+Visit the Old Fort and the House of Wonders for a glimpse into Zanzibar's rich past.

 Planning your Tanzania adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.